Basic Rules Created and Played

 ON-FIELD BEHAVIOR

-• Coaches are responsible for their sidelines.
+• Coaches are responsible for their sidelines, both fans and players.

 • 1st offense will result in a 15 yard penalty.